The Virginian (novel): Cultural influence

 The 1902 novel had an enormous influence on publishing, and later movies and television, establishing the Western genre and especially the cowboy ideal as an American icon.
 Its climactic gun duel is the first "showdown" in fiction.

 The novel is also the first known use of the phrase: "When you call me that, smile!"
 This line, in many versions, became common in later Western works, from movies to music.

 Twenty-first century scholars of Western fiction debate whether The Virginian should be considered as the first cowboy novel outside the dime novel tradition.
 Victoria Lamont, for example, argues that this distinction belongs to The Administratrix by Emma Ghent Curtis (John B. Alden Publishing, 1889), which was published thirteen years earlier.
+However, The Administratrix did not command the breadth of popular appeal of The Virginian.

 Adaptations

 Stage

 Wister and Kirke La Shelle adapted the novel for a stage production.
 The Virginian opened at the Manhattan Theatre on January 5, 1904, and ran until May 1904.
 It was reprised in October 1905 for 16 performances at the Academy of Music in New York City.

 In 2022 playwrights L.C Bernadine and Spencer Huffman newly adapted the novel for City Lit Theater in Chicago.
-The production opened on January 16 2022 for a 5-week run.
+The production opened on January 16, 2022 for a five-week run.